University of Wuppertal: Awards and rankings

-International rankings

-Shanghai Ranking placed the University of Wuppertal between 404th and 502nd overall as compared to other international collegiate programs.
-However, the Physics program in particular is ranked somewhat higher, being placed between the 101st and 150th places in 2013 and between 151st and 200th in 2014.

-The Times Higher Education World University Rankings placed the University of Wuppertal in the 501–600th bracket in its World University Rankings 2020, and 201+ in the European Teachings Rankings 2019.
+Rankings

+According to the 2024 Times Higher Education World University Rankings, the institution falls within the 501–600 range globally, placing it between 42nd and 45th nationally.
+The 2023 Academic Ranking of World Universities (ARWU) situates the university in the 801–900 bracket on a global scale corresponding to a national rank between 43rd and 45th.

-In 2016, CWUR ranked University of Wuppertal as the 909th best university overall within its list of top 1000 international universities.
-In 2017 its place raised to 844th in the same list.
+In 2016, CWUR ranked the University of Wuppertal as the 909th best university overall within its list of top 1000 international universities.
+In 2017, its place rose to 844th in the same list.

 National rankings

-At the CHE ranking, which evaluated more than 300 universities in the German-speaking world on the basis of the judgments of more than 250,000 students, University of Wuppertal was awarded three times.
-In 2011 the university reached the top group in eleven of the 13 categories.
+At the CHE ranking which evaluated more than 300 universities in the German-speaking world on the basis of the judgments of more than 250,000 students, the University of Wuppertal was awarded three times.
+In 2011, the university reached the top group in eleven of the 13 categories.
 With a total score of 1.9, the Faculty of Economics was above the nationwide average of 2.6.